Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Results

 \subsection{Cross Test}

 So far, we checked the quality of the networks which were trained with the correct models.
 In fact, we cannot know the correct model a priori.
-Thus, in practice, we propose to take a cross correlation between the observed data and predicted 21cm-line images of various models, and find the model which has the strongest correlation.
-To see how this works, we here calculate the cross correlation between 21cm-line images of $H_2$ model and predicted images obtained by networks trained by correct and different models.
+Thus, \tb{as a practical use of the networks, we propose to take a cross correlation between the observed images and predicted 21\,cm-line images of various models, and find the model which has the strongest correlation.
+Through the analysis, we could identify the best model which may resemble the true physics.} To see how well this works, we here calculate the cross correlation between 21\,cm-line images of $H_2$ model and predicted images obtained by networks trained by correct and different models.

-In Fig.~\ref{fig:cross}, we show the cross correlation between true images of $H_2$ model and predicted images of other models, $r^{H_2,O}_k$, with a shade representing the sample variance calculated as $\sigma/\sqrt{N}$ where $\sigma$ is the standard deviation, $N$ is the number of samples and we assume $N = 25$ considering the HSC deep survey.
+In Fig.~\ref{fig:cross}, we show the cross correlation between target images of $H_2$ model and predicted images of other models, $r^{H_2,O}_k$, with a shade representing the sample variance calculated as $\sigma/\sqrt{N}$ where $\sigma$ is the standard deviation, $N$ is the number of samples and we assume $N = 27$ considering the HSC deep survey.

-As we see in the left panel, even for $H$ models with different neutral fraction ($H_1$ and $H_3$ models), the correlation coefficients between the predicted images and the true image of $H_2$ model is relatively high ($\sim 0.4$ for $H_1$ model and $\sim 0.6$ for $H_3$) at large scales.
-The correlation coefficient is the highest for $H_2$ model and it is just slightly larger than that for $H_3$ model.
-Interestingly, the predicted images by $S$ models shown in the right panel correlate even stronger ($\sim 0.8$) with $H_2$-model image at large scales.
+As we see in the left panel, even for the $H_3$ model which has different neutral fraction, the correlation coefficients between the predicted images and the target image of $H_2$ model is relatively high ($\sim 0.5$ for $H_3$) at large scales.
+Interestingly, the predicted images by $S$ models shown in the right panel correlate even stronger ($\sim 0.8$) with $H_2$-model images at large scales.

 Relatively strong correlation for all models at large scales is due to the fact that they are all based on the inside-out reionization scenario.
-Thus, on the one hand it is not easy to measure neutral fraction and/or distinguish models, but on the other hand the detectability of 21cm-line signal by this method does not depend on the detail of the model used to create training data.
+Thus, on the one hand it is not easy to measure neutral fraction and/or distinguish models, but on the other hand the detectability of 21\,cm-line signal by this method does not depend on the detail of the model used to create training data.

 Here it should be noted that the correlation, $r^{H_2,O}_k$, for $H$ models is positive at small scales ($k > 1 \rm Mpc^{-1}$) while it vanishes for $S$ models.
-Thus, observations at small scale may be useful to identify the true model.
+Thus, observations at small scale may be useful to identify the correct model.